 Eventually, the company divided the code into functional units according to their purpose, provided them with the same web service interface and enabled their communication via web service APIs exclusively.
 This resulted in a microservices architecture implementation, which allowed services to function independently.
-Also, the company has reduced the size of teams to six to eight members (the two-pizza teams) and has given them a complete ownership of respective services.
+Also, the company has reduced the size of teams to six to eight members (the two-pizza teams) and has given them complete ownership of respective services.

 These changes in the company’s front-end development have factored in significant positive improvements.
 This enabled development teams to independently fix bugs, make modifications to the code and crank out required functionality.
 Now, the microservices architecture of Amazon’s website allows the company to make about 50 million deployments per year.

-Walmart Canada turned to a microservices architecture after their website failed on Black Fridays for two years in a row.
-The problem has arisen because it could not sustain six million page views a minute, which resulted in a negative user experience and lost sales.
+Walmart Canada turned to a microservices architecture after its website failed on Black Fridays for two years in a row.
+The problem has arisen because it could not sustain six million page views a minute, which resulted in negative user experience and lost sales.
 Losses that were equal to millions of dollars became the reason that compelled the company to revise its IT system.

 That is why the company arrived at a decision to replatform the legacy architecture to provide website scalability in line with a growing number of users and resistance to a heavy load.
-Along with the preparation for occasional stress load, the company required to get the system ready for the internet of future, which means a much higher load and an increased number of connected devices.
+Along with the preparation for occasional stress load, the company required to get the system ready for the internet of the future, which means a much higher load and an increased number of connected devices.

 Microservices architecture has become a spot-on solution, as it allowed to achieve a trouble-proof website performance under both a regular and heavy load, alongside with significant savings and increased conversion.